danomatika/loaf/README.md

 * script errors are shown on the app window and on the console if you run it in a terminal application
 * prints are shown in the console (useful for debugging)

+### Scripts, Folders, and Data Path

 loaf supports opening Lua scripts (.lua) and folders which contain a main.lua file.
 The folder option is useful for project encapsulation.
-Any filepaths are automatically relative to the script's parent folder, ie. loading an image from script.lua in the following project layout:
+Any data file paths are automatically relative to the script's parent folder, ie. loading an image from script.lua in the following project layout:

     project/script.lua
     project/image.jpg